gvwilson/sensibleadventures/misc/bear-02.md

 The door burst open a moment later.
 "Your Highness!"
 Someone shook him.
 "Your Highness, are you all right?"

-"I'm fine," Prince Lormay mumbled.
+"I'm fine," Prince Thokmay mumbled.
 He let out his breath with a whoosh, half-expecting to see it make a fog.
 "It was Edward.
 He was here."